Dr Amelia DeFalco

 My current research project, Curious Kin: Fictions of Posthuman Care, concerns the intersection of posthumanism, vulnerability studies and ethics of care.
 This work investigates concepts of dependency and vulnerability to reimagine and reinvigorate the meaning of care in light of a growing awareness of human/nonhuman interdependencies, affective, biological, and ecological.
-Related to this research, I co-organized the 2017-18 LHRI Sadler Seminar Series “Touch: Sensing, Feeling, Knowing” and co-edited a collection ethics and affects in the work of Alice Munro, the Canadian Nobel prize-winning short story writer, with Professor Lorraine York.
+Related to this research, I co-organized the 2017-18 LHRI Sadler Seminar Series “Touch: Sensing, Feeling, Knowing” and co-edited a collection on ethics and affects in the work of Alice Munro, the Canadian Nobel prize-winning short story writer, with Professor Lorraine York.

 Projects & Awards